 Let yourself stand out from the darker lighting

-When capturing photos that highlight your bridal style, or unique day-of accessories, Julia Krylovskiy, assistant to Anthony Vazquez at Anthony Vazquez, believes that indoor photos provide one of the best opportunities to make the best of those gorgeous bridal details, like a bouquet or a veil shot.
+When capturing photos that highlight your bridal style, or unique day-of accessories, Julia Krylovskiy, assistant at Anthony Vazquez Photography, believes that indoor photos provide one of the best opportunities to make the best of those gorgeous bridal details, like the bouquet or veil.

 Embrace the moody vibe created by indoor lighting

-Almost as photographed as the bride and groom, your venue is a representation of your day and your design.
-Felix Feygin, a photographer at Fred Marcus Studio, wants to highlight the importance of taking captivating images of your venue space.
+Your wedding venue plays a huge role in your wedding day as both a backdrop and a subject to be photographed in its own right.
+Felix Feygin, a photographer at Fred Marcus Studio, emphasizes the importance of taking captivating images of your venue space.
 “Sneak away before the party starts to take some shots of the decor and setup,” he says.

 Opt for black and white photography